magento-hackathon/cli-plugin-list/README.md

 # Features list
 - Get the list of plugins registered
 - Get a list per area: global, frontend, adminhtml, webapi_rest, webapi_soap
+- Get a list per module
-- Detect easily in which way a plugin interfere with a method (before, after, around) and nesting
+- Detect easily in which way a plugin interfere with a method (before, around, after)

 # Installation